Prince Henry Cliff Walk (Between Katoomba and Leura)

 Start of the Prince Henry cliff walk

-What’s great is that the Katoomba Falls round walk reconnects with the Prince Henry Cliff Walk when it comes out of the valley a few hundred metres further away, so you won’t miss anything.
+What’s great is that the Katoomba Falls Round Walk reconnects with the Prince Henry Cliff Walk when it comes out of the valley a few hundred metres further away, so you won’t miss anything.

-The first highlight of the Prince Henry Cliff Walk is the popular Katoomba Cascades, a series of small waterfalls on the Kedumba River.
+After passing several lookouts, the first major milestone of the walk is the popular Katoomba Cascades, a scenic water spectacle on the Kedumba River.

 Katoomba Cascades